ProbablePrime/vr-voting-server/README.md

 ### Can you help me set this up/run a competition for me?

 Simple questions are fine yes, if you want a more comprehensive implementation or management please reach out to Prime who can discuss your options.
 You're still free to use this by yourself however you'd like.

+### Can I block entries from voting?

+Yes!, Add the entries vote targget(usually the world id) to the "blocked" array in the config file.